-Now, Disney Imagineers have aspired to the sublime; Mission: SPACE is a groundbreaking, awe-inspiring attraction that delivers sensations unlike any you have ever felt (unless you're an astronaut) and replicates space travel with an astonishing degree of reality.
-It figuratively--and literally-- takes your breath away.
+Now, Disney Imagineers have aspired to the sublime; Mission: SPACE is a groundbreaking, awe-inspiring attraction that delivers sensations unlike any you have ever felt (unless you're an astronaut) and replicates space travel with a degree of reality.
+It figuratively–and literally–takes your breath away.

 Mission: SPACE at a Glance

 - Thrill Scale (0=Wimpy! and 10=Yikes!): 7.5.
-The sustained G-forces can be unnerving; the simulated liftoff and flight are very realistic; the capsule is quite confining.
+The sustained G-forces can be unnerving; the simulated liftoff and flight are somewhat realistic; the capsule is quite confining.

-- Attraction Type: Motion simulator using centrifuge technology
+- Attraction Type: Motion simulator that uses centrifuge technology

 - Tips: Use MyMagic+ to get a FastPass for this popular attraction.
 Also, consider using the single-rider line for faster boarding.

 - If you are prone to motion sickness, consider taking Dramamine.

 - If you think Dramamine won't do the trick, or you're just too freaked out to even consider riding in a centrifuge (although you should consider bucking it up and give it a whirl if you're on the line), Mission: SPACE does offer non-spinning pods, in what it calls the Green Mission.
 The effect isn't nearly as wild as the regular Orange Mission pods, but you'll at least get a sense of the attraction.